nansencenter/DAPPER/README.md

   (although the Dyn and Obs models may otherwise be time-dependent).
 - Non-uniform time sequences not fully supported.

+The scope of DAPPER is restricted because
+$$ \lim_{\text{flexibility} \rightarrow \infty} \text{framework}
+= \text{prog. language} .$$
+Moreover, even straying beyond basic configurability appears [unrewarding](https://en.wikipedia.org/wiki/Flexibility%E2%80%93usability_tradeoff) when already building on a high-level language such as Python.
+Indeed, you may freely fork and modify the code of DAPPER, which should be seen as a set of templates, and not a framework.

 Also, DAPPER comes with no guarantees/support.
 Therefore, if you have an *operational* (real-world) application, such as WRF,